marktmiller/atari-8-bit-forth-projects/fig-forth1.1/starting-forth/Readme.md

 - FM/MOD
 - M*/
 - UM*
+- UM/MOD
 - \>NUMBER
 - J
 - ACCEPT

+12/5/2025: Just found out M*/, UM*, and UM/MOD have a bug: While they work for positive numbers, they do not work for negative numbers.
+So, will work on fixing these.

 RANDOM is similar to the RANDOM word that's used in the book.
 It does not use the same algorithm as RND() that you find in Basic.
 (If you want a word that works like RND() from Basic, see my [FP Library](https://github.com/marktmiller/atari-8-bit-forth-projects/tree/main/fig-forth1.1/FP%20library).)